 The brewery can be found in a strip mall on the southwest corner of East Ajo Way and South Palo Verde, next to Chopstix Chinese restaurant.
 It is a short drive from the cluster of breweries that reside on and around East 44th Street, including Copper Mine Brewing and Green Feet Brewing.

 East — BlackRock Brewers, 1664 S. Research Loop

 Due to the lack of spaces with the appropriate zoning, breweries can be hard to come by on Tucson’s east side.
 BlackRock Brewers has the distinction of being farther east than any other brewery in town.
 It is located off of South Pantano Road, just south of East 22nd Street.
-The brewery has plenty of seating, food trucks and a roster of rotating beers.
+It has plenty of seating, food trucks and a roster of rotating beers.
 It is open seven days a week and tries to bring in food trucks daily.

 East — Sentinel Peak Brewing Company, 4746 E. Grant Road

 Sentinel Peak Brewing Company is one of very few breweries in the area located in an actual shopping center, with a PetSmart, Chuze Fitness and a Chipotle, making it a convenient stop if you are out running errands.
 The brewery has five flagship beers and at least five more rotating options.
 Seating is plentiful, both indoor and out.
-They also makes its own cocktails and food.
+It also makes its own cocktails and food.

 East-side honorable mentions